-Aims: Our study was carried out to appraise the phytochemical screening and antioxidant potentials of different fractions of Sonneratia caseolaris (Linn.) barks extracts.
+Aims: Our study was carried out to appraise the phytochemical screening and antioxidant potentials of Sonneratia caseolaris (Linn.) bark extracts.

 Study design: For the purpose of this experiment the extracts were subjected for an in-vitro study.

 Place and Duration of Study: The study was carried out in August 2014 in the Department of Pharmacy, Southeast University, Dhaka, Bangladesh.